openfort-xyz/samples/web3auth-wagmi-nextjs/README.md

 `NEXT_PUBLIC_WEB3_AUTH_ID` is the client_id from Web3Auth.
 You can get it from https://dashboard.web3auth.io

-Test variables have been provided for you to use.

 You can follow the instructions on how to set up the Web3Auth sample in the [Web3Auth Google documentation](https://web3auth.io/docs/content-hub/guides/google).